 |club president (elected by club members)|

-The governing body of the FPUSA is the FPUSA board of directors, which in 2015 consists of 17 members— 5 national officers (President, Vice-President, Secretary, Treasurer, and National Sports Director) and 12 regional counselors.
+The governing body of the FPUSA is the FPUSA board of directors, which in recent years has consisted of 17 members— 5 national officers (President, Vice-President, Secretary, Treasurer, and National Sports Director) and 12 regional counselors.
+Information about the current board can be found on the FPUSA website.

 I don’t know why they are called “regional counselors”… a better term would be “regional representative”.
 The regional counselors are the elected representatives of the clubs in the seven regions.
 The number of counselor-representatives is based on the number of individual FPUSA members in the region.
 Each of the seven regions has at least one counselor; some have two.